joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 # Your TODOs

-- *Today*: Take 2 minutes here at KubeCon to rate yourself across the five problem threads.
+- *Today (okay, tomorrow)*: Take 2 minutes here at KubeCon to rate yourself across the five problem threads.
+Where are you strong?
+Where do you wish you could do more?
 - *Next week*: Take the model back to your team next week and explore each thread+level to explore where you stand on the:
   - Problems you're solving
   - Value you deliver to your organization
   - Capabilities you've mastered
-  - Are you held back by?
-    - No business case?
-    - A lack of resources?
-    - Your API gateway?
+  - Places you're held back by a lack of business case, resources, or an API gateway that just can't carry you where you need to be.
 - *At your leisure*: Help make the Matrix better with your contribution!
 - Let me know about your experience! j.hans@ngrok.com